 Only shop with cash or debit.
 The best mantra to avoid impulse buys: never spend what you don’t have.
 When you go shopping, pay with cash or a debit card instead of racking up your credit card bill.
 This way, you can only spend what you have and you’ll be more likely to pass up impulse items.
 Also avoid credit card sign-up offers, which merchants love to hound you with at checkout.
 Signing up for a new tool of temptation is not worth an extra 10 percent off your purchase.

 Make a list and plan your shopping.
 Even if you only need a few things, make a list before you go shopping.
 While most people make lists for groceries, they’re also useful for other purchases like clothing or home goods.
 A list makes you more focused and less likely to wander and buy more than you need.
 If an item is not on your list — and you don’t need it — skip it.

 Don’t fall for low prices.
 You’ve completed your shopping, obtained everything on your list (and nothing extra), and you’re ready to check out.
 Then you see the discount rack, and everything is only $1 to $5!
 With prices this low, surely you can afford that decorative candle or cheap throw pillow.
 Though it seems like a harmless add-on, if you continue to impulsively spend $5 every time you shop, the expense adds up.
 Unless you know that something you need is located there, avoid these deal sections altogether.

 Avoid 1-Click shopping.
 One of Amazon’s most popular features, 1-Click ordering, is a fast and convenient way to instantly make a purchase.
 This is probably the biggest impulse buying trap in online retail!
 If you use Amazon or other online stores, turn off expedited ordering and never save your credit card information to your computer.
-The extra moments and steps it takes to dig out and enter your credit card gives you time to consider the necessity of your purchase.
+The extra moments and steps it takes to dig out and enter your credit card give you time to consider the necessity of your purchase.